-- can apply techniques of regression analysis and analysis of variance in research of social sciences, variance, variance.
+- apply techniques of regression analysis and analysis of variance in critically.

 - analyse datasets with techniques of regression analysis and analysis of topics as well as some known topics in more depth.
 There will be five main topics: multiple regression, nonlinearity, the use of dummy variables, and interactions between both categorical and continuous variables.